jskov/openapi-jaxrs-client/README.md

 The DTO classes can be generated for use with [JSON Binding](https://javaee.github.io/jsonb-spec/), [Jackson FasterXML](https://github.com/FasterXML/jackson-docs), or [Jackson Codehaus](https://github.com/codehaus/jackson).
 So these can be used in other (older) contexts than with a MicroProfile client.

-**This project is still in development - it may be a little rough around the edges!!**

 ## Inspiration

 Much of the behavior and templates are lifted more or less directly from [openapi-generator](https://github.com/OpenAPITools/openapi-generator).